An In-depth Guide to Betting on the Olympics

 The first opening ceremonies were held during the 1908 Olympic Games in London, and while it can often seem random, there is a strict order in which teams appear.
 The first country to enter the arena is always the Greek team, paying homage to the ancient Olympic Games.
 The rest of the competitors come in alphabetical order with the final country appearing being the host nation.

 Olympic betting is one of the most popular activities at online sports betting sites, and it’s easy to see why.
 The sheer number of sports that are represented at the Olympics ensures there is something for everyone.
 Whether you like the artistry of rhythmic gymnastics, the skill of archery, the pure power of weightlifting or the endurance of the triathlon, it’s all here and so much more.

 All of our recommended Olympic betting sites make the process of placing a bet really simple.
 There was a huge selection of events you can bet on and the odds they offered represented great value for money.
 This value is increased if you take advantage of the new customer deals that are available.

 We have now reached the end of our guide to betting on the Olympics, and we hope you have found this overview useful and informative.
 In this last section, we will cover the frequently asked questions we get asked about betting on the Olympics at online sports betting sites.

-All of the sports betting sites that offer Olympic sports that we feature on this page are fully regulated and licenced by the UK Gambling Commission.
+All of the sports betting sites that offer Olympic sports that we feature on this page are fully regulated and licenced by the UKGC.
 This ensures that your online betting experience is as safe as possible.
 For added protection, these bookmakers offer a wide range of payment methods which add an extra layer of protection.

 Thanks to in-play betting that is available at online sports betting sites, you no longer need to ensure you have placed your bets before an event starts.
-You are now able to bet on the action while it is taking place, and as the odds are constantly changing, it is possible to get better value by waiting to place your bet.
+You can now bet on the action while taking place and getting better value by waiting to place your wager.
 To find out more, check out our Olympics live betting section.